 Your vet may be able to provide actionable advice for avoiding these problems, as well as screening procedures to determine if your dog is likely to suffer from any of these conditions.

 For example, you may be able to prevent joint problems from developing by giving your dog a supplemental product containing chondroitin and glucosamine.

 Nutramax Dasuquin with MSM Chewables is our favorite option, but there are a number of other great choices on the market.

-Just be sure to check out our comprehensive review of hip- and joint supplements for dogs.
+Just be sure to check out our thorough review of the best hip and joint supplements for dogs.

 Grooming can be a concern for dogs of any size, including those that fall into the “giant” category.
 And while you can certainly take your dog to a professional groomer, his large size and potentially intimidating appearance may make it slightly more difficult to find a willing (and affordable) groomer.

-Accordingly, many owners of giant dog breeds like to learn how to groom their large dog at home.
+Accordingly, many owners of giant dog breeds like to learn how to brush and de-shed their large dog at home.
 This will take a bit of practice, and you’ll need to buy a few important tools for the task, but your efforts will pay off, as grooming your own dog will give you more time to bond with your canine and save some money at the same time.

-To start, you’ll need a good dog shampoo, but it is also a good idea to select a shower attachment to make it easier to spray down your dog.
+To start, you’ll need a good dog shedding shampoo, but it is also a good idea to select a shower attachment to make it easier to spray down your dog.

 There are a ton of dog shampoos on the market, but we recommend Earthbath All Natural Pet Shampoo.